cue-lang/cue-deployment-patterns/app-abstraction/README.md

 - The ability to define cross-environment values, e.g. "This value in preprod should be the same in prod"
 - Allows users to compose their abstracted configuration however they want

+## User Requirements

+- Hide implementation details from users
+- Enforce platform policies on users
+- Support several deployment targets such as pre-prod and prod environments
+- Construct complex configuration with a simplified interface

 ## Structure

 The platform abstractions are defined in [platform](./platform/) under a seperate package.
 This package can be published within a module and distributed internally within your organisation.